headshot4good/Tablet-Research/README.md

  	~ 389.0 x 250.7 x 14 mm
  	+ 1920 x 1080 Resolution
  	+ 19ms Response Time
+ 	- 75% Adobe RGB
  	+ 8192 Pressure Levels
  	+ Battery Free Stylus
  	+ 6 Express Keys
  	+ Scroll Wheel
  	- No Pen Holder, Pen bag included
- 	~ No KickStand, but can be bought sepparately + 60$ ~ No Fancy Tilt Recognition
+ 	- No KickStand, but can be bought sepparately + 60$ ~ No Fancy Tilt Recognition

 * 400$ ~ Parblo C13 [ https://www.parblo.com/products/coast13-1 ]
 	~ 380 x 240 x 14 mm / 15 x 9 x  0.6 inch
 	+ 1920 x 1080 Resolution
 	~ ?
 Unknown Response Time
+	- 72% NTSC [ there is no comparison with other products because NTSC is a different color accuracy scheme, However NTSC is wider than Adobe RGB so we can assume its 75% Adobe RGB or more ]
 	+ Battery Free Stylus
 	+ 8 Express Keys
 	+ Scroll Wheel